Breathe In, Breathe Out

 You can go into it for physical practice, but you’re going to get something else out of it.
 You just will.

-What does your daily schedule look like as a yoga teacher at Sunshinestories?
+What does your daily schedule look like at Sunshinestories Retreat?

-I start the day with a Vinyasa flow for the guests at 6 AM.
+I start the day with a Vinyasa flow at 6 AM.
 Then most afternoons, we do yin yoga to end the day.
-On Thursdays I do an inversions workshop where the guests can learn to do headstands and apply what they’ve learned into their poses.
+On Thursdays I do an inversions workshop where my friends and I can learn to do headstands and apply what we’ve learned into our poses.
 On Saturdays, I do an 8 limbed yoga theory which explains the path to a yogi life.
 This can include lessons on morality and self-study, which is more of an inward reflection about yoga.

-On my days off I love to make clothes at the tailors in Sri Lanka and work on my website.
+I also love to make clothes at the tailors in Sri Lanka and work on my website.
 I’ll be hosting a yoga retreat in La Fortuna, Costa Rica which I’m prepping for.

 Sunshinestories seems to attract the nomadic traveler, what made you choose this life path?